jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

 # Nonlinear Modeling

-!!! warning
-    This page describes a new nonlinear interface to JuMP.
-It replaces the legacy `@NL` interface, which is documented at [Nonlinear Modeling (Legacy)](@ref).
-    The API described below is stable, and it will not break with future 1.X releases of JuMP.
-However, solver support may be limited, and there may be gaps in functionality compared with the legacy interface.
-To report a bug, or request a missing feature, please [open an issue](https://github.com/jump-dev/JuMP.jl/issues/new/choose).

 JuMP has support for nonlinear (convex and nonconvex) optimization problems.
 JuMP is able to automatically provide exact, sparse second-order derivatives to solvers.
 This information can improve solver accuracy and performance.